emma-bell/Microbial_MetaOmics/04_Binning.md

 Now let's do CheckM2 on our refined bins to get some quality measures.

 # Bin QC
 We want to know how complete our bins are and whether they contain any contamination.
 To do this we're going to use [CheckM2](https://github.com/chklovski/CheckM2).
-We'll also run [CheckM](https://github.com/Ecogenomics/CheckM) on one sample just to compare.
+We'll also run [CheckM](https://github.com/Ecogenomics/CheckM) to compare.

 ## CheckM2

-We'll use the "predict" module of CheckM2 to get the completeness and contamination of both our CONCOCT and MetaBAT2 bins.
+We'll use the "predict" module of CheckM2 to get the completeness and contamination of our Das Tool bins.

 ### 4. Running CheckM2